Gerry Armstrong (footballer): Domestic career

+FA Cup First Round proper, where they lost against Bournemouth.

 Armstrong last played competitive football for Brighton-based non-league side Whitehawk in 1997–98, making a scoring debut on 9 December 1997 in 3-1 Sussex County League Cup defeat at Burgess Hill Town.
 He played twice more in the league for Whitehawk that season.

 International career

 In April 1977 Armstrong made his debut for the Northern Ireland national team.
 He played alongside George Best in a 5–0 friendly defeat to West Germany.

 Five years later, Armstrong was selected for the Northern Ireland squad for the 1982 FIFA World Cup in Spain.
 After a 0–0 draw in their opening match against Yugoslavia, Armstrong scored the opening goal in the 1–1 draw against Honduras.
 With Northern Ireland requiring a win to progress to the next stage, Armstrong scored a 47th-minute goal against hosts Spain in Valencia.
 Northern Ireland even had Mal Donaghy sent off, but held on to win 1–0.

 In the next stage, also a group round, Northern Ireland drew 2–2 with Austria, with Armstrong scoring in the subsequent 4–1 loss to France.

-Armstrong made a total of six appearances for Northern Ireland in the World Cup.
+Armstrong made a total of six appearances for Northern Ireland in the World Cup and his 12 goals made him Northern Ireland's leading scorer at the time.